qgis2web/qgis2web/README.md

 basemap from the list below the preview pane, and click "Update preview".
 CTRL/CMD-click for multiple basemaps.</p>
 <p>The top-left pane lets you set options for each layer in your map.
 The
 bottom-left pane sets overall options.
-All options are saved to your QGIS project file.</p>
+All options are written to your QGIS project, so save your proejct if you want to keep these settings.</p>

 <h2>Current limitations</h2>
 <p>QGIS, OpenLayers 3, and Leaflet are all different mapping technologies.